LeClubSandwichStudio/LaCOOLBoard/README.md

 * `uv`: set this to `true` if you want to measure ultraviolet index using the SI114X Sensor
 * `vbat`: set this to `true` if you want to measure battery voltage
 * `soilMoisture`: set this to `true` if you want to activate the soil moisture sensor
+* `wallMoisture`: set this to `true` if you want to use the moisture sensor for wall/wood moisture sensing. `soilMoisture` MUST be `false` in this case

 #### `externalSensorsConfig.json`